osprey-lang/coding-standards/README.md

 * Function members returning a boolean: "Determines whether ...".
 * Property and indexer accessors: "Gets ..." for getters, "Sets ..." for setters.
 Do not use verbs like "Fetches", "Loads", "Stores", "Saves", or any other alternatives.
 * *(TODO)*

-It is occasionally acceptable for a summary to contain more than one sentence, when it is necessary to impart additional information without wishing to send the user to the remarks section.
-For example:

-* `aves.Hash` also sates: "A key can be any arbitrary value except null."
-* Many of the methods in `io.Stream` say things like: "The method blocks until the data has been written."

-For function members, the summary should fill in the sentence "This method/constructor/operator \_\_\_\_".
-Do not use the imperative, as in "Calculate the frobniz".
-Do not use negated verb phrases like "Does not ...".
-Always write about what the function member *does*, not what it *doesn't* do.
-Note that verbs like "skips", "hides", "closes", "destroys" and similar are not negated; use them when appropriate.

-Avoid saying that a function member "Returns *x*", or worse, "Returns the result of *verb*ing ...".
-Use more specific phrasings instead: "Calculates the foo of the first bar", "Reduces the zorp to a florq".
-It is assumed that a function member returns the result of its calculation.

-To describe the inputs to a function member, do not refer to parameter names.
-The summary should be understandable without looking at the function member's signature.
-Instead, use the phrasing "the specified ...".
-Example: "Calculates the absolute value of the specified number".

-To refer to the current instance, say "the current instance/sequence/list/hash/...", or simply "this instance/sequence/list/hash/...".

-If you employ technical language in the summary, write a [remarks section](#remarks-section) that rephrases the summary in plainer language, and preferably give code examples.
-See [Remarks section](#remarks-section) for more details.

-Some examples:

-* "Represents an error that occurs when an I/O operation fails." (`io.IOError`)
-* "Creates a new {Parser} with the specified source file, flags and error manager." (`osprey.compiler.Parser.new`)
-* "Writes the entire byte contents of this stream into the specified destination stream." (`io.Stream.copyTo`)

 ## Param section